-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars unless otherwise stated)
+Notes to Consolidated Financial Statements For the three months ended December 31, 2022 and the years ended September 30, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise stated)

 1. Corporate information

 Gold Royalty Corp. ("GRC" or the "Company") is a company incorporated in Canada on June 23, 2020 and domiciled in Canada.
 GRC is principally engaged in acquiring gold-focused royalty and mineral stream interests.
 The registered office of the Company is located at 1000 Cathedral Place, 925 West Georgia Street, Vancouver, British Columbia, V6C 3L2, Canada.
 The principal address of the Company is located at 1030 West Georgia Street, Suite 1830, Vancouver, British Columbia, V6E 2Y3, Canada.